edamame-course/FastQC/2016-06-22_FastQC_tutorial.md

 echo "saving..."
 cat */summary.txt > ~/EDAMAME_16S/results/fastqc_summaries.txt
 ```
 Exit and save the new file.
 We will have to change the permissions on this file as well so that we can run it.
 Then we can execute the file to run the now-automated workflow!
+This should take a couple of minutes at the most to run.
 ```
 chmod 755 FastQC.sh
 bash FastQC.sh